bradyjibanez/AcePortrait/README.md

 ## Getting Started

-In order to run in a cloud VM, as is done currently @ http://assignmentunochat.tk, it is necessary to install nginx, redis, uwsgi, and daphne servers and run them concurrently through server configuration provided in the /ServerConfig folder kept within this /src directory.
-All of the files included in /ServerConfig should be in your Ubuntu VM before starting of the servers.
+In order to run in a cloud VM, as is done currently @ http://myaceportrait.tk, it is necessary to install and configure apache2 as described here.
+Redis and uwsgi are implemented through the Django web framework concurrently, as provided through the internal Django configuration of a stock project, in order to allow for differentiating synchronous HTTP calls for application usage, and asynchronous wsgi calls for smtp interaction of hunters to huntees upon request.
+The ServerConfig of the Apache2 server running the initial HTTP interaction of users to the Django maintained interactions are kept within the /src directory of the root os this repository.
+All of the files included in /ServerConfig should be in your Ubuntu VM before starting of the server.
 It is also necessary that the cloud VM run is an Ubuntu VM running version 16.04.
-To install these servers, run in your Ubuntu terminal:

 1) $ sudo apt-get update
   - required to update all included packaging within the Ubuntu machine prior to installation os server